-Figure 401: Configuring Domain Settings for MVR
+Figure 424: Configuring Domain Settings for MVR

-Group Address Profiles
+Profiles

-Configuring MVR Use the Multicast > MVR (Configure Profile and Associate Profile) pages to assign the multicast group address for required services to one or more MVR domains.
+Configuring MVR Use the Multicast > MVR (Configure Profile and Associate Profile) pages to assign Group Address the multicast group address for required services to one or more MVR domains.

 - Use the Configure Profile page to statically configure all multicast group addresses that will join the MVR VLAN.
 Any multicast data associated with an MVR group is sent from all source ports to all receiver ports that have registered to receive data from that multicast group. - The IP address range from 224.0.0.0 to 239.255.255.255 is used for multicast streams.
-MVR group addresses cannot fall within the reserved IP multicast address ranges of 224.0.0.x, 224.0.1.x, and 239.x.x.x.

-IGMP snooping and MVR share a maximum number of 4095 groups.
+MVR group addresses cannot fall within the reserved IP multicast address range of 224.0.0.x. - IGMP snooping and MVR share a maximum number of 4095 groups.
 Any multicast streams received in excess of this limitation will be flooded to all ports in the associated domain.